Empirical Welfare Maximization with Constraints: Sample-analog rule

+Figure \ref{fig:sample-analog-illustration} illustrates the setup of Proposition \ref{prop: EWM no ptwise mistake}, where the sampling uncertainty can be particularly problematic for the sample-analog rule.
+Since policymakers know the benefit is positive for everyone, $\widehat{g}_{\text{sample}}$ takes a simple form of the highest threshold where the sample-analog constraint is satisfied exactly.
+The driving force behind the failure of $\widehat{g}_{\text{sample}}$ as described in Proposition \ref{prop: EWM no ptwise mistake} is that due to sampling uncertainty, whether a policy satisfies the sample-analog constraint is an imperfect measure of whether it satisfies the constraint in the population.

-Since the sample-analog rule $\widehat{g}_{s}$ restricts attention to criteria that satisfy the sample-analog constraint, there is no guarantee the selected criterion is actually feasible.
+Since the sample-analog rule $\widehat{g}_{\text{sample}}$ restricts attention to policies that satisfy the sample-analog constraint, there is no guarantee the selected policy is actually feasible.
 This is very likely to happen when there is welfare gain in exceeding the budget constraint as in the setup of Proposition \ref{prop: EWM no ptwise mistake} where $W(g;P)$ is strictly increasing in $g$.
-Therefore, the sample-analog rule $\widehat{g}_{s}$ is not asymptotically feasible under $P$.
+Therefore, the sample-analog rule $\widehat{g}_{\text{sample}}$ is not asymptotically feasible under $P$.
 As illustrated in Figure \ref{fig:sample-analog-illustration}, after observing a sample depicted in panel (a), the sample-analog rule picks an infeasible threshold because the sample-analog constraint is still satisfied there.

-Similarly, there is uncertainty about whether the sample-analog constraint is satisfied at the constrained optimum $g_{P}^{\ast}$, and it is possible for the sample-analog rule $\widehat{g}_{s}$ to miss $g_{P}^{\ast}$.
-In the setup of Proposition \ref{prop: EWM no ptwise mistake}, when the sample-analog rule $\widehat{g}_{s}$ misses $g_{P}^{\ast}$, it is guaranteed to select a suboptimal criterion and therefore is not asymptotically optimal under $P$.
-As illustrated in Figure \ref{fig:sample-analog-illustration}, after observing a sample depicted in panel (b), the sample-analog rule picks a suboptimal threshold because the sample-analog constraint is violated at the constrained optimum $g_{P}^{\ast}$. $\bigtriangleup$ \end{rem} Sections \ref{sec:Controlling-the-Mistake} and \ref{sec:Trade-off} propose statistical rules alternative to the sample-analog rule $\widehat{g}_{s}$, that are either uniformly asymptotically optimal or uniformly asymptotically feasible, respectively.
-The uniformity is considered for the class of data distributions $\mathcal{P}$ that satisfies the following assumption. \begin{assumption} \emph{Estimation quality. }Uniformly over $P\in\mathcal{P}$, the recentered empirical processes $\widehat{W}_{n}(\cdot)$ and $\widehat{B}_{n}(\cdot)$ defined in (\ref{eq:sample analogs}) converge to mean-zero Gaussian processes $G_{P}^{W}$ and $G_{P}^{B}$ uniformly over $g\in\mathcal{G}$, with covariance functions $\Sigma_{P}^{W}(\cdot,\cdot)$ and $\Sigma_{P}^{B}(\cdot,\cdot)$ respectively:
+However, as argued later in Corollary~\ref{prop:analog violations}, the probability of large budget violations vanishes as the sample size increases.